A 19-year-old woman who emerged from a burning Northland house following an explosion was hosed down by neighbours until emergency services arrived.

 Whangarei police Detective Sergeant Shane Pilmer said the woman had third degree burns to about 90 per cent of her body as a result of the explosion about 8pm on Monday.
 She had moved into the house on Waitangi Day.

-Initial investigations revealed it appeared to be a gas leak that had caused the explosion.
+Initial investigations revealed a gas leak had caused the explosion.

 "I'd just noticed she had got home and had gone through the gate.
 She'd only been inside for about a minute or do.